 There are however no options for displaying the box differently according to the author of the post.
 So if you operate a multi-author blog and need more flexibility, the best option is likely to be #2 above.

 All in all though, it’s another solid choice for displaying an attractive looking author box for the posts on your blog.

 So that’s three plugins you can choose from to display an author bio box at the end of all your posts within the next five minutes.
-Remember to also download this cheatsheet now to help you do that.
+Remember to get the cheatsheet you need to help do that.